NethServer/ns8-core/infra/README.md

 * `do_token`: DigitalOcean token.
 * `sshkey`: DigitalOcean ssh public key to use (optional).
+   If your private key is password-protected, do not set this variable and use the SSH automatically generated by terraform.
 * `project`: DigitalOcean project where to create the droplets.
 * `domain`: DigitalOcean domain where to create the DNS records.
 * `leader_node`: The leader node (optional).